zeek/zeekctl/doc/main.rst

 1. When the "broctl cron" command runs it performs various tasks (such as checking available disk space, expiring old log files, etc.).
 If any problems occur, a mail will be sent containing a list of those issues.
-   Setting ``MailHostUpDown=0`` will disable some of this output.
-Also, setting ``StatsLogEnable=0`` will disable some functionality involving writing to stats.log (which could also help reduce the amount of mail sent).
+   In order to reduce the amount of mail, the value of the following options can be changed (see documentation of each option):  MailHostUpDown_, MinDiskSpace_, StatsLogEnable_, MailReceivingPackets_.

 2. When BroControl tries to start or stop (via any of these commands: start, stop, restart, deploy, or cron) a node that has crashed,